e271828e/Flight.jl/docs/notes/design/framework_spec.md

   display/slot-sync sugar only.
-- **Vehicle-direct and environment tunables** (engine start/stop/mixture, payload masses, terrain surface enum, sea-level T/p, wind NED): ordinary [component](#g-component) inputs exported to root faces; the GUI writes them under its [greedy claim](#g-greedy-claim) via [§9.7][s9-7]; no machinery.
+- **Vehicle-direct and environment tunables** (engine start/stop/mixture, payload masses, terrain surface enum, sea-level T/p, wind NED): ordinary [component](#g-component) inputs exported to root faces; the GUI writes them under its [greedy claim](#g-greedy-claim) (the unclaimed complement, computed by the framework instead of returned) via [§9.7][s9-7]; no machinery.
 The interactive surface is *not* one thing: pilot commands cluster under a prefix; environment knobs stay with their components' panels.
 - **The Xv1 actuator sliders**: FlightCore's dead sliders; resolved read-only by [§9.7][s9-7].
 No action.
 - **Outbound** (XPlane12: control-surface angles, nose-wheel steering, prop